Thxgirl4/Thxgirl4/README.md

 - 🌱 Python and Flask for Data Science & Geospatial Data Analysis

-Systems Analysis and Development student with a solid foundation in Data Science, Data Mining and Geospatial Data Analysis.
+Systems Analysis and Development student with a solid foundation in Data Science, Data Mining and Data Analysis.
 My skills are focused on applying Python for data analysis and visualization, using essential libraries like Pandas, NumPy, Scikit-Learn, and GeoPandas.
 I have experience with predictive modeling and applying Machine Learning algorithms (clustering and classification).

 I am proficient in databases such as PostgreSQL and MongoDB, and in full-stack coding with Flask, JavaScript, HTML, and CSS for building data solutions and APIs.
-I am adept at modern development practices, including version control with Git and containerization with Docker, and I'm familiar with agile frameworks like Trello and Asana.
+I am adept at modern development practices, including version control with Git and containerization with Docker, and I'm familiar with agile frameworks like Trello and Jira.

 <br/>